-Stitch Fix, Inc. (SFIX) CEO Katrina Lake on Q1 2021 Results - Earnings Call Transcript

 ElizabethSpaulding

 Yes, thanks for the question, Ross.
 I think a couple things to point out.
-One is just we've overall seen this really significant signup rate of first Fix, which we talked about in Q1.
-And I say for like the shoulders of Q2, not sort of the peak of what we just were in, in terms of Black Friday and Cyber Monday, which really is somewhat counter cyclical to our model, the mortgage, the ability that we're seeing the consumer shifting, so dramatically online, right now, we're anticipating to have opportunity there, and kind of the later weeks of December and into January, and January tends to be a very good month for us overall.
-And just the kind of efficiencies that we've seen in CPAs has been really significant.
-Albeit typically not during the peak holiday weeks.
-And so that's a big part of it is that first Fix opportunity, the other is just the opportunity to reactivate those dormant clients, as well as beginning to experiment with our prospective client base with our direct-buy offering.
+One is just we've overall seen this really significant signup rate of first Fixes, which we talked about in Q1.
+And I think for like the shoulders of Q2, not sort of the peak of what we just were in, in terms of Black Friday and Cyber Monday, which really is somewhat countercyclical to our model, but more just the ability that we're seeing the consumer shifting so dramatically online right now, we're anticipating to have opportunity there in kind of the later weeks of December and into January, and January tends to be a very good month for us overall.
+And just the kind of efficiencies that we've seen in CPAs has been really significant, albeit typically not during the peak holiday weeks.
+And so, that's a big part of it is that first Fix opportunity, the other is just the opportunity to reactivate those dormant clients as well as beginning to experiment with our prospective client base with our direct-buy offering.

-And so all of those things are providing opportunity.
-And it is a range that we're giving on that marketing spent.
-And we of course, make dynamic decisions as we go; we show that 11% to 13% range.
-And it will depend on what we see in the weeks to come over the course of the quarter.
-But we're basing it on the optimism and what we've seen in terms of clients really migrating to a model over the course of the last several months.
+And so, all of those things are providing opportunity, and it is a range that we're giving on that marketing spend.
+And we of course, make dynamic decisions as we go; we show that 11% to 13% range, and it will depend on what we see in the weeks to come over the course of the quarter, but we're basing it on the optimism and what we've seen in terms of clients really migrating to a model over the course of the last several months.

 Operator